scivision-gallery/connections-workshop-examples/README.md

 6. Activate it: `conda activate connections-workshop`
 7. Open the notebooks in this repo with `jupyter notebook`

+A full conda environment can be found in environment_full.yml.
+If you are having issues creating the conda environment, this file contains details of all the packages and their versions which are required to run these notebooks, including secondary and tertiary dependencies.

 **Visit the [Scivision Gallery](https://github.com/scivision-gallery) to see more examples and use-cases.**